 The power and control at a business owners’s disposal actually arises from owning responsibility for the asset… from carrying the can.

 A worker cooperative is perfectly in step with this reality.
-Once someone has been voted in as a cooperator, they share in the responsibility, and may thereby exercise control over the business.
-Cooperative ansynd is structured in such a way as to limit the need for voting, meaning workers take most decisions autonomously.
+Once someone has been voted in as a cooperator, they share in the responsibility, and may thereby jointly exercise control over the business.
+Collectivist workplaces are structured in such a way as to limit the need for voting, meaning workers take most decisions autonomously.
 Cooperators have equality of power, and most of that power is exercised individually rather than collectively.

 So… welcome to our business!
 This guide will help you make the most of the experience.